hnjm/sharp-chat/Protocol-draft.md

     </tr>
 </table>

-## Timestamp, documented belows
+## Timestamps

 Timestamp, documented belows in Sock Chat are seconds elapsed since a certain date.
-Starting with Sock Chat V2 the epoch for the timestamp (documented below)s is different.
-Under Sock Chat V1 timestamp (documented below)s are regular Unix Epoch timestamp (documented below)s where `0` is `1970-01-01 00:00:00 UTC`.
+Starting with Sock Chat V2 the epoch for the timestamps is different.
+Under Sock Chat V1 timestamps are regular Unix Epoch timestamps where `0` is `1970-01-01 00:00:00 UTC`.
 Starting with Sock Chat V2 the epoch has been moved to `2019-01-01 00:00:00 UTC`.
-In order to convert a Sock Chat V2 timestamp (documented below) to a Unix timestamp (documented below) add `1546300800` to it.
+In order to convert a Sock Chat V2 timestamp to a Unix timestamp add `1546300800` to it.
 Sock Chat V2 will realistically never serve messages that predate 2019.

 ## User Permission String
 The User Permission String consists out of five (5) parts concatenated by a space operator, indentified in most languages as the escape sequence <code> </code> and defined as the ASCII character `0x20`.